-For the 2023 program year, we invited all of our direct production suppliers (the "2023 In-Scope Suppliers") to participate in the Program.
+For the 2024 program year, we invited 681 of our direct production suppliers (by parent DUNS number; 2800 individual DUNS numbers) (the "2024 In-Scope Suppliers") to participate in the Program.
+The In-Scope Suppliers represented approximately 85% of procurements spend on a rolling 12 month basis.